deAlgorithm/Graduation_Rate_Analysis/README.md

    ![Parental School GPA Correlation](https://github.com/deAlgorithm/graduation_rate/assets/131563995/083fc732-18fd-40fd-ba13-7548e8758d61)
    ```
-   The correlation between parental school GPA and college GPA is 0.46.
+   The correlation between parental income  and college GPA is 0.46.
    ```

-   While there is a positive correlation between both parental income and parental school GPA with students' college GPA, the correlation is stronger for parental school GPA.
-This implies that parental academic performance (as measured by their GPA) might be a better predictor of their children's academic performance than parental income.
+While there is a positive correlation between parental income and student's high school GPA (0.27), the correlation is stronger between parental income and the student's college GPA (0.46).
+This implies that parental income might better predict their children's academic performance in college than in high school

 4. **What is the average number of years taken to graduate?**
    ```